-The ACI framework proves particularly effective for identifying noise-induced instabilities even in the absence of clear early warning signals.
-The instability emerging around $t=85$ demonstrates this capability, with the forward CIR peak at $t=82.5$ providing advance prediction and strong backward CIRs during the initial stages of the unstable phase correctly attributing the event to $\gamma$'s evolution toward negative values.
-This behavior, while present for $\varepsilon=0.01$, becomes more pronounced with the larger $\varepsilon$ as it better resolves the underlying causal structure.
-The CIR for $y\rightarrow x|\gamma$ exhibits more intricate temporal structure compared to the $\varepsilon=0.01$ case, consistent with the closer $x$-$y$ timescales, while Theorem \ref{thm:obj_backward_CIR_linear} remains valid with backward CIR oscillations between $0.025$ and $0.04$ through intermediate transitions.
+The ACI framework proves particularly effective for identifying noise-induced instabilities with $\varepsilon=0.1$, even in the absence of clear early warning signals.
+The instability and excursion in $x$ with anti-correlating $y$ emerging around $t=85$ demonstrates this capability, with the forward CIR peak at $t=82.5$ providing advance prediction of this significant event, while the strong backward CIRs slightly after, during the initial stages of the unstable phase at around $t\in[83,85]$, correctly attribute the event to $\gamma$'s sign change and evolution toward significant negative values.
+This behavior, while also present for $\varepsilon=0.01$, becomes more pronounced with the larger $\varepsilon$ as it better resolves this underlying causal structure.
+The CIR for $y\rightarrow x|\gamma$ also exhibits more intricate temporal structure compared to the $\varepsilon=0.01$ case, consistent with the closer $x$-$y$ timescales, while Theorem~\ref{thm:obj_backward_CIR_linear} remains valid with intermittent backward CIR oscillations between the constants $0.025$ and $0.04$ through intermediate transitions.